-Cesare Pietroiusti is a teacher and artist.
-He founded the Rivista di psicolgia dell’Art in 1979 and graduated in medicine.
-He later went on to teach at the Visual Arts Labotroty in Venice from 2004, whilst also developing his practice and artistic profile in the meantime.
-Pietroiusti practice involves exploring behavioural pattern and gestural qualities that participate in everyday life.
-His practice can involve direct contact with the audience, including public interactions.
-He has exhibited in public and private spaces internationally.
+Cesare Pietroiusti (Rome, 1955) is a teacher and artist.
+He founded the Rivista di Psicologia dell’Arte in 1979 and graduated in medicine.
+He later went on to teach at the Visual Arts Laboratory in Venice from 2004, also developing his practice and artistic profile in the meantime.

 Microevents and paradoxical situations

 Pietroiusti investigates the microevents, paradoxical situations, behaviors and minor gestures that make up the experience of everyday life.
 His practice can involve direct contact with the audience, including public interactions.
 Since 2004 he has irreversibly transformed other people’s banknotes; distributed tens of thousands of designs produced and signed by him free of charge; sold stories; ingested banknotes at the end of an auction and then returning them to the rightful owner after the evacuation; open shops where the goods for sale are banknotes and the ‘currency’ with which they can be purchased is the gaze of the buyer; set up exhibitions where the works are on sale not in exchange for money, but of visitors’ ideas or proposals.

 In 2000 he jointly funded the project Nomads & Residents; he is also part of the curatorial team of the Corso Superiore di Arti Visive of Ratti Foundation, Como